Limbo of the Lost: Plagiarism

 On 11 June 2008, GamePlasma posted an article showing certain places in Limbo of the Lost were identical to the game The Elder Scrolls IV: Oblivion.

 After this revelation, other investigations into the game discovered environments and assets taken from numerous other games, including Sea Dogs and World of Warcraft, while the cursor was taken from the game Black & White 2.

 Certain places in Limbo of the Lost also resembled portions of Thief: Deadly Shadows.
 The game depicts its lead character walking near the gates of "Famine", "Drought" and "Disease", which is identical to Thief's "Keeper Library".

 On 12 June 2008, publisher Tri Synergy announced they had stopped distribution of Limbo of the Lost while investigating allegations of plagiarism.
 Tri Synergy said they had no knowledge Majestic Studios used other games' work without permission and said they had contacted Majestic Studios for a response.

 On 24 June 2008, Majestic Studios were quoted as saying:

 On 30 July 2008, Tim Croucher and Laurence Francis announced their departure from Majestic Studios with the following statement:

+In a 2011 interview with Swedish magazine Fienden, both Croucher and Francis blamed Bovis for the game's failure, as the plagiarism completely blindsided them.
+Both maintained that they had no idea Bovis would do such a thing and described him as "power-mad, so obsessed with being in control and with the Limbo of the Lost being his that he tried to play his friends off against each other."
+Ultimately, Croucher and Francis ended their relationship with Bovis.